kuleniabera/alx-system_engineering_devops/0x00-shell_basics/README.md

-script that prints the absolute path for a current directory
+display a content of list of your current directory